 The Group's financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and International Financial Reporting Interpretations Committee ("IFRIC") interpretations endorsed by the European Union ("EU") and with those parts of the Isle of Man Companies Acts 1931 to 2004 applicable to companies reporting under IFRS.
-The financial statements have been prepared under the historic cost convention modified by the revaluation of certain financial instruments to fair value including derivatives.

 The preparation of financial statements in conformity with IFRS requires the use of estimates and assumptions that affect the reporting amounts of assets and liabilities at the date of the financial statements and the reported amount of revenue and expenses during the reporting period.
 Although these estimates are based on management's best knowledge of the amount, event or actions, actual results ultimately may differ from those estimates.
 Details of the Group's significant accounting judgments and critical accounting estimates are set out in these financial statements and include:

-- Commercial reserves estimates; (Note 9)

-- Impairment of intangible assets (Note 10);
+- Commercial reserves estimates; (Note 9) - Impairment of intangible assets and property, plant and equipment (Note 10);

-- Convertible Loan Note The carrying value of the derivative financial instrument in the Balance Sheet is derived from a valuation model.
-Assumptions used in this model are subject to inherent uncertainties and may change significantly if the volatility in the Company's share price changes (see note 19).
+- Convertible Loan Note - The carrying value of the derivative financial instrument in the Balance Sheet is derived from a valuation model.
+Assumptions used in this model are subject to inherent uncertainties and may change significantly if the volatility in the Company's share price changes (see Note 18).

-- Share based payments (Note 23);

-- Contingent liabilities (Note 26);
+- Share based payments (Note 22); - Contingent liabilities (Note 25);